 - Automatic upgrade to first class on selected flights. (the concierge will update you on latest offers at time up booking).

 - You get a free companion first class ticket on select flights (concierge updates at booking) when purchasing a first class ticket for you.

 - Personalized and dedicated concierge travel assistance for any emergencies during travel.

 The card comes with access to the finest lounges globally via the American Express Global Lounge program.
-This includes the exclusive Centurion Lounge where you are able to experience the muted surrounding with fine quality amenities.
-The entry to this lounge is exclusive to Amex Centurion and Platinum card holders.
+This includes the exclusive Centurion Lounge, where you can experience the muted surrounding with fine-quality amenities.
+Entry to this lounge is exclusive to Amex Centurion and Platinum cardholders.